craftorio/minecraft-authserver/cloudflare-worker/README.md

 ## Routes
 The worker implements several routes that map to the original PHP API.
 Each handler is exported from a file in `routes/` and prefixed with `action`.
+Files mirror their route path using underscores.
+For example the handler for `/session/minecraft/join` lives in `session_minecraft_join.js` and exports `actionSessionMinecraftJoin`.
 The heavy authentication logic lives in `services/authenticator.js` and is shared across the handlers: